Winston-Lu/ESP8266-LED-Shelf/README.md

 ## Creating
 Add pictures later
 Heres a total Bill of Materials and tools I used for my setup
-* A 3d printer.
-Any cheap printer would work, but it would need a bed size of at least 150mm x 150mm to print the wall segments
+* A 3D printer.
+Any cheap printer would work, but it would need a bed size of at least 150mm x 150mm to print the wall segments.
+The wall piece is about 180mm long
 * Screwdrivers and/or a drill helps
 * Tweezers to run wires through the bracket holes
 * 1kg of filament for the 31 + 1 brackets, as well as the diffusers.
 I recommend White filament (I used PLA, but PETG or ABS is fine too)